polarsignals/docs/docs/security-posture.md

 - **Signature Verification**:
    - Providing signatures for release artifacts to ensure integrity and authenticity using [sigstore](https://www.sigstore.dev/).

+## 5. Network Endpoints

+Using the Polar Signals agent involves communication with the Polar Signals Cloud service.
+The only two endpoints needed for this communication are:

+* `grpc.polarsignals.com` (port 443) for the gRPC push APIs, which upload the profiling data.
+* `storage.googleapis.com` (port 443) for the Google Cloud Storage API, which is used for signed uploads of symbols of binaries.

 ## Disclosure

 To disclose any security vulnerabilities please write to [security@polarsignals.com](emailto:security@polarsiglals.com).